 However, even a singular test places significant stress on the subject, which, over repeated trials may influence the resulting behaviors.
 The test models and observes a particular type of stress-induced behavior, which is believed to be related to depressive human feelings, but it is important to remember that these behaviors are caused by extreme stress (Petit-Demouliere et al., 2005).

-While the forced swim test forces animals into a state of hopelessness comparable to human depressive feelings, it is important to note that this test is not an equivalent of the entire spectrum of human depressive states.
+While the forced swim test forces animals into a state of hopelessness comparable to human depressive feelings, it is important to note that this test is not equivalent to the entire spectrum of human depressive states.
 It remains unclear how similar human depression and the neurobiological mechanisms of behaviors seen in animal models are (Bourin et al., 2001).
 The observable outcome of this test is one-dimensional, and while it can determine if a compound has anti-depressive properties, it cannot determine the mechanisms by which that compound acts.
 The exception to this is seen in rats, where the difference between NSRIs and SSRIs can be observed (Detke et al., 1995).
-It is also possible that the tested drugs may affect overall activity levels of the animals, which could lead to unreliable results of the Forced Swim Test.
+It is also possible that the tested drugs may affect the overall activity levels of the animals, which could lead to unreliable results of the Forced Swim Test.
 It is therefore important to control the overall activity levels using an additional test such as the Open-Field test.

-- The Forced Swimming Test was developed by Roger D. Porsolt in the late 1970’s as a simple task to assess and evaluate anti-depressive properties of drugs and compounds in small animals.
+- The Forced Swimming Test was developed by Roger D. Porsolt in the late 1970’s as a simple task to assess and evaluate the anti-depressive properties of drugs and compounds in small animals.

 - The task uses a cylindrical tank filled with water such that when the subject is placed in it, it is unable to reach the floor or escape the tank.